 Sparrows are common birds in the United States.
 They are comfortable around humans and will show up around homes and businesses in search of food and shelter.
 Both house sparrows and song sparrows are common, and they prefer to nest in manmade structures, which often disrupts human routine.
 Sparrows are often spotted hopping on the ground pecking at seeds or bits of food.
-Call Critter Control of Dayton's office at 937.854.5761 or fill out our online form here.
+Call Critter Control of Dayton's office or fill out our online form here.

 Get Rid Of Sparrows